ese3500/final-project-prime-hydration/README.md

 HRS 05 - A joystick and buttons shall serve as the input components to control the user interface.
 The joystick shall be used in the y direction to navigate the drink menu and used in the x direction to adjust the drink strength.
 The first button shall be used for drink selection and the second button shall be used to control the mixing motor.

-HRS 06 - A servo motor shall serve as a mixing tool for users to mix drinks.
-The motor shall mix the drink such that ingredients are no longer visually distinguishable from each other.
+HRS 06 - A DC motor shall serve as a tool for users to mix drinks.
+The motor shall incorporate the drink such that ingredients are no longer visually distinguishable from each other.

 HRS 07 - The physical enclosure should house the wiring and components in a compact and aesthetic manner.
 The overall device should not exceed 30 x 30 x 30 cm large.